 We carry out periodic site visits at our key food and drink suppliers.

-During the course of making this statement the Act has been explained to our Exec Committee, Corporate Responsibility Committee, and Risk and Compliance Committee.
+During the course of making this statement the Act has been explained to our Exec Committee, Corporate Responsibility Committee, and the Risk and Compliance Committee.

 The Act has been explained to the managers responsible for the majority of our purchase streams, who have in turn considered the risks of modern slavery in our supply chain, and the appropriate wording of this statement.